 Boat Ramp Construction

 Construction is underway for boat ramp improvements at French Regional Park.
 Work will include dredging of material at the end of the ramp to increase the water depth and the replacement of the existing boat ramp.
-The boat ramp will be closed starting September 8, 2014 and is expected to reopen in mid-November.
+The boat ramp is expected to reopen in mid-November.
 The City of Plymouth boat ramp at 1920 West Medicine Lake Park will be open by appointment to assist with the removal of boats from Medicine Lake.
 Please call 763.694.7750 to inquire.

 Water Main Construction

-Construction for the water main improvements at French Regional Park will begin on September 15, 2014.
+Construction for the water main improvements at French Regional Park are underway.
 The project includes replacement of the water main piping, fire hydrants, and sanitary sewer repairs.
 The Park roads and trails will remain open during construction.
-Temporary road and trail closures will be required near the Visitor Center, however, vehicle access to the Visitor Center Parking Lot will be available throughout construction.
+Temporary road and trail closures will be required near the Visitor Center; however, vehicle access to the Visitor Center Parking Lot will be available throughout construction.

 Intercity Regional Trail

 The Intercity Regional Trail will measure approximately 5.14 miles from Lake Nokomis Parkway in Minneapolis to East 86th Street in Bloomington as approved in the Master Plan (7MB).
 Currently, metropolitan area residents traveling to and through the southern first-tier suburbs have limited access to off-road regional trails that support bicycle and pedestrian mobility and connect with existing and planned transit facilities between Minneapolis and Bloomington.
 The Intercity Regional Trail route will expand multi-modal transportation and recreational access to vital employment, retail and recreational sites in the metropolitan region – providing safety, economic development, mobility, and environmental benefits.
 View a map of the trail route.